 Long term conditions (LTCs), mainly cardiovascular diseases, cancers, chronic respiratory diseases and diabetes plus mental wellbeing and musculoskeletal conditions, represent a leading threat to human health and development (World Health Organisation, 2008).
 The United Nations (UN) General Assembly issued a political declaration to address the prevention and control of non communicable diseases (an alternative name for long term conditions) on 16 September 2011.

-Regional Public Health (RPH) is pleased to share our Strategic and Operational Plan for the Prevention of Long Term Conditions in the greater Wellington region.
+Public Health is pleased to share our Strategic and Operational Plan for the Prevention of Long Term Conditions in the greater Wellington region.
 The document is in three sections:

 - Section A: Background and philosophy including the burden of disease

 - Section B: Developing a framework for action including existing frameworks